 If a course is available for free auditing, the main course introduction page will mention that there is a free option.
-All you have to do is click the “Enroll” and you’ll be all set to start auditing the course at no cost.
+All you have to do is click the “Enroll” and you’ll be all set to start auditing the course at your own pace at no cost.

-Once you’re enrolled in an edX course, you’ll have the option to upgrade later (provided the upgrade deadline hasn’t passed) if you decide you want to pay and get a certificate upon completing the course.
+Once you’re enrolled in one of edX’s free courses, you’ll have the option to upgrade later (provided the upgrade deadline hasn’t passed) if you decide you want to pay and get a verified certificate upon completing the course.

 edX Features Explained